NREL/HPC/docs/Documentation/Development/Containers/apptainer.md

 More information about Apptainer can be found at [https://apptainer.org](https://apptainer.org).

 On Kestrel, Apptainer is installed on compute nodes and is accessed via a module named `apptainer` (you can check the current default module via `ml -d av apptainer`).
 The directory `/nopt/nrel/apps/software/apptainer/1.1.9/examples` holds a number of images (`*.sif`) and an example script (`script`) that shows how to run containers hosting MPI programs across multiple nodes.
+The `script` can also be accessed from [our GitHub repository](https://github.com/NREL/HPC/blob/master/kestrel/apptainer/script).

 Before we get to the more complicated example from `script`, we'll first look at downloading (or *pulling*) and working with a simple image.